It was obviously hot enough recently to precipitate the June edition of Decanter (www.decanter.com). Here it is...

 Awarded 94 points and Highly Recommended status by Decanter in their June 2019 expert review tasting of Australian multi-regional blends (see blue link below).

-Awarded 89 points and Recommended status by Decanter in their June 2019 expert review tasting of Australian multi-regional blends (see blue link below).
+The not-going-to-be-in-the-UK-for-ages-yet 2018 vintage was awarded 93 points and Highly Recommended status by Decanter (www.decanter.com) in their Oct 2020 edition regional review of McLaren Vale (see blue link below).
+Full article available here.

 Stephen Pannell is one of the best and brightest of the new generation of Australian winemakers, having spent a decade working as chief red wine maker at Hardys before striking out on his own in 2004.
 Steve has worked all over the world, including in Italy with Aldo Vajra in Barolo and in France for Domaine Dujac and Pousse d'Or.
 His broad experience has helped shape his approach to winemaking and his wines are true expressions of the grapes and vineyards of McLaren Vale.
 In October 2015, Steve was named Winemaker of the Year by the consumer wine magazine, Gourmet Traveller Wine.